7 Church Marketing Ideas That You Can Start Right Now

 If you're struggling to connect with your congregants or attract new members, you're not alone.
 Many churches and other religious institutions face serious difficulties when trying to grow attendance or engage members.
 Additionally, if you're doing marketing for a church, you probably don't have all the money in the world to allocate towards marketing.
-As such, you need to prioritize the marketing strategies, tactics, and channels that are equal parts effective and affordable.
+As such, you need to prioritize the online marketing tools that are equal parts effective and affordable.

 Fortunately, as an industry-leading church text messaging provider, we know what works and what doesn't when it comes to church marketing.
 Thousands of churches are opting for mass texting to cut in-service announcement time, ditch childcare alert pagers, and keep members up-to-date on new events.
 There are so many reasons to invest in text message marketing but, of course, we might be a little biased.